 Krista Crotty, LMFT, PsyD

-Krista is the National Director of Brain-Based Therapies and the Director of Clinical Outreach Education.
+Krista is the Director of Clinical Outreach Education.
 Clinically she draws from a variety of methods, including TBT-S, EMDR, cognitive behavioral therapy (CBT), FBT, and acceptance and commitment therapy (ACT), and often incorporates the use of the creative process in conjunction with the more traditional therapeutic process.
 She earned her Masters of Science from Fuller Theological Seminary, School of Psychology, and her Doctorate in Clinical Psychology with an emphasis in family and pediatrics from Azusa Pacific University.
 She trained at Harbor UCLA Medical Center and Loma Linda Children’s Hospital in neuropsych.
 Away from work, Krista loves being a mom to her three boys, playing outside, going on adventures with her family, skiing, hiking, biking, and camping.